talhaokur/sdownloader/README.md

 ```

 ### Todo
-- [ ] Check internet connection
+- [X] Check internet connection
-- [ ] Control unit for checking if current version is the latest one
+- [X] Control unit for checking if current version is the latest one
-- [ ] Upload to PyPI
+- [X] Upload to PyPI
+- [ ] Single data download mode

 ### References